 - Wholeway Hot Springs sign @ 50.504218,-117.698212

 - Route 1 & 2 Intersection @ 50.502912,-117.663701

 - Actual Springs @ 50.498748,-117.65495

-This is not an official resource page for Halfway Hot Springs.
+This is an UNOFFICIAL resource page for Halfway Hot Springs.
 This page is maintained by a volunteer.
 Usage of the springs is entirely at your own risk!
-As I do not frequent the springs monthly, I am afraid I cannot provide updates on the condition of the springs, weather or road (notably in the winter), or information on lost and found.
+As I do not frequent the springs monthly, I am afraid I CANNOT provide updates on the spring status, weather or road conditions (notably in the winter), or information on lost and found.